 KATALYST INITIATIVE'S MISSION

-Katalyst Initiative was founded by civil society veterans to help create the governance tools needed to protect human rights and the environment in complex 21st century garment supply chains, with a special focus on the garment industry and its future.
+Katalyst Initiative was founded by civil society veterans to help create the governance tools needed to protect human rights and the environment in complex 21st century garment supply chains, with a special focus on the garment industry and its future as a test case for a wide range of industries that will need to transform in the very near future.

 A pressing need for improved governance

-Governance of supply chains is ultimately about the power to define and compel certain behavioural norms among companies that support respect for human rights and the environment.
-We see a critical need to catalyse* a new, shared strategic vision for governing the global garment industry in the decades to come.
+A ‘Just Transition‘ to economies that respect the rights of workers and operate within planetary boundaries will require behavioural change across the various stages of global supply chains.
+For this reason, Katalyst’s work focuses on questions of governance: the power to define and compel behavioural norms among companies.
+We see a critical need to rapidly catalyse* a new, shared strategic vision for governing global industries like garments in the years to come.
 For the last 20 years, the industry has been dominated by voluntary, business-led ‘regulation’, based on factory audits and codes of conduct.
-As our colleagues at Cornell University and elsewhere have documented, these efforts had very limited success in protecting workers.
+As our colleagues at Cornell University and elsewhere have documented, these efforts had very limited success in protecting workers or the environment.

 If we want to create a 21st century garment industry that respects the rights of workers and protects the environment, we will need a different set of rules and new ways to enforce them.
 Katalyst advocates for replacing over-reliance on voluntary efforts with what we call full-spectrum governance.
 This is a ‘smart mix’ of governance forms designed for the future, with transnational public regulation and collective bargaining fit for global supply chains as central pillars.
 It also has space for new and hybrid governance forms such as investor-led sustainability initiatives.
-Katalyst’s goal is to help policymakers and civil society actors to design these new forms of governance.
+Katalyst’s goal is to help policymakers and civil society actors to design these new forms of governance to finally end the longstanding abuses and corrosive inequality in global supply chains; to reduce the environmental harms done by many industries; to help workers and communities adapt to the climate impacts they are facing; and to give new, sustainable business models a chance to succeed in environments dominated by those who benefit from the status quo.

 Building Blocks for Governing the Garment Industry